sarkissiana/ticket-lifecycle/README.md

 # osTicket - Lifecycle Examples

-This repository demonstrates the **lifecycle of a ticket in osTicket**, from creation to resolution, showcasing how help desk staff and users interact with the system.
+This repository demonstrates the **lifecycle of a ticket in osTicket**, from creation to resolution, showcasing how help desk staff and users interact with the system!

 ---